jzbrooks/Splashdown/README.md

 ### Notes

+- There's a good deal of NSFW content coming back from the API.
+I discovered the `safe_search` option on the search endpoint, but it appears the classification system doesn't catch much.
+I saw several photos with a `safety_level` of 0 (via adding the `safety_level` extra to the get recents request) but were not SFW.
+I tried to work around this in the recording in this document, but it wasn't perfect.
+  If you run the app, be prepared for the content the service returns.
 - I used an RC version of AGP, which I typically wouldn't do in a production environment.
   I keep Beta and Canary AS builds on my personal machine so I can try out new features.
 AGP support for Gradle's jvm toolchains is a nice new feature that is only recently supported.